-The Wilson School District Counseling Department is an integral part of the district’s Pupil Services division.
-The fifteen Wilson counselors have masters degrees and are fully certified, professional counselors.
+The Wilson School District Counseling Department is an integral part of the district’s Student Supports and Services division.
+The fifteen Wilson counselors have Master’s degrees and are fully certified, professional counselors.

-The following Pupil Services staff work closely with the counselors and teachers to provide comprehensive programs and services to all Wilson students and their families.
+The following Student Services staff work closely with the counselors and teachers to provide comprehensive programs and services to all Wilson students and their families.

 The Student Assistance Coordinator collaborates with the counselors in the areas of alcohol and other drugs, suicide, and other student issues.

-The Health Services Department consisting of five full time and nine part-time School Nurses work closely with the counselors on behalf of students.
+The Health Services Department consisting of six full time and 12 part-time School Nurses work closely with the counselors on behalf of students.

-The counseling program is no longer ancillary to the instructional program.
-It is an integral component.
+The counseling program is no longer ancillary to the instructional program, but rather an integral component.
 Education is charged with educating this nation’s most valuable resource, our children.